 • indirect laryngoscopy;

-With the help of laryngoscopy, the state of the vocal cords is revealed, and when using video stroboscopy, their normal functioning is assessed.
+Using laryngoscopy, the condition of the vocal cords is revealed, and using video stroboscopy, their normal functioning is assessed.

-As a result of the complex application of these methods, it is possible to trace even the smallest, almost invisible, movements of the ligaments.
-This makes it possible to identify the nature of fold dysfunction: neurological or mechanical.
+As a result complex application These methods make it possible to trace even the smallest, almost imperceptible, movements of the ligaments.
+This makes it possible to identify the nature of the fold dysfunction: neurological or mechanical.

-Many patients are interested in how they can quickly restore their voice functions after surgery.
+Many patients are interested in how to quickly recover voice functions after surgery.

-First, for a period of time from six to twelve months after the operation, voice restoration is possible by itself if the motor nerves are only partially and slightly damaged.
+First, within a period of six to twelve months after surgery, voice restoration is possible on its own if the motor nerves are only partially and only slightly damaged.

-Thirdly, over a given period of time, the best results in voice restoration are achieved by those patients who receive drug therapy, attend physiotherapy sessions, phonopedic correction and closely interact with a phoniatrist.
+Thirdly, over a given period of time, the best results in voice restoration are achieved by those patients who receive drug therapy, attend sessions of physiotherapy, phonopedic correction and work closely with a phoniatrist.

 Physiotherapy sessions significantly improve the patient’s condition by affecting the neuromuscular conduction of the larynx.

-In the course of phonopedic correction, an individual set of exercises is selected for each patient, allowing to restore the functioning of the speech apparatus.
+In the course of phonopedic correction, an individual set of exercises is selected for each patient to restore the functioning of the speech apparatus.

-It should be emphasized that it is impossible to answer unequivocally the question of whether it is possible and how to restore the voice after the operation, because this is influenced by the patient's condition in the postoperative period and the characteristics of his health.
+It is worth emphasizing that it is impossible to answer unequivocally the question of whether and how to restore the voice after surgery, because this is influenced by the patient's condition in postoperative period and the characteristics of his health.